 Post School Transition

 The transition from secondary school to post school can be daunting for young people with dyslexia and their families.
-In cases where dyslexia is a significant additional support need, transition planning must begin no later than 12 months before they leave school and it is often the case that transition support begins earlier as highlighted in the 2010 Code of Practice.
+In cases where dyslexia is a significant additional support need, transition planning must begin no later than 12 months before they leave school and it is often the case that transition support begins earlier as highlighted in the 2017 Code of Practice (3rd edition).

 The Scottish Government aims to ensure that all young people have a positive destination and a range of professionals work with schools to support this.